 When we engage in conversation as Catholics, people want to know what we think.
 It's good to represent the Church and the beauty of her teachings; it's even better when we internalize those teachings and reflect on our own experiences and reasons for caring about religious freedom.
 Your friends and neighbors want to know what you think.
 You have a unique contribution to make to the conversation!

-Return to Fortnight for Freedom Home
+Return to Religious Freedom Week Home